jaschaschopfer/IM3_publibike/README.md

 # IM3_publibike
  This data visualization project shows the distribution of e-bikes and regular bikes across different elevation levels in Bern, tracking changes over time.
 # Learnings
-- How to connect to different endpoints of different APIs: Publibike API and elevation API
+- how to connect to different endpoints of different APIs: Publibike API and elevation API
-- Getting altitude of each single station in elevation API
+- getting altitude of each single station in elevation API
 - working with arrays and JSON files, en- and decoding from it
 - loading to and unloading from our database
 - separating the steps into different PHP files
 - implementing libraries like chart.js, datepicker
+- data visualisation in end product can differ from prototype as with real data you may find out new things